 There is a hunger in this nation to face the truth of racism in our public life.
-Many days in the summer of 2020, the top ten books on various best seller lists were dominated by books on race.
+Over the past year, on many days, the top ten books on various best seller lists were dominated by books on race.
 Confronting the reality of racism from the founding of our country through to the present day is necessary, challenging, sobering, painful, liberating, and unavoidable work.

 Interwoven Congregations may also, pending funding, organize broader training events for the partnered faith communities to share.
 Such events take advantage of experts in the field.